Wanderson-Magalhaes/Modern_GUI_PyDracula_PySide6_or_PyQt6/README.md

-# PyDracula - Modern GUI PySide6 / PyQt6
+# PyDracula - Modern GUI QT5 C++
 #

 > ## :gift: **//// DONATE ////**
 > ## 🔗 Donate (Gumroad): https://gum.co/mHsRC
 > This interface is free for any use, but if you are going to use it commercially, consider helping to maintain this project and others with a donation by Gumroado at the link above.
 This helps to keep this and other projects active.

-> **Warning**: this project was created using PySide6 and Python 3.9, using previous versions can cause compatibility problems.
+> **Warning**: this project was originally created using PySide6 and Python 3.9, using previous versions can cause compatibility problems.
+This is a C++ version.

-# YouTube - Presentation And Tutorial
+# YouTube - Presentation And Tutorial (Python)
 Presentation and tutorial video with the main functions of the user interface.
 > 🔗 https://youtu.be/9DnaHg4M_AM